pramodjangid/UrbanDrive-Wheels/README.md

 ## Introduction

-The UrabanDrive Wheels Car Rental Backend System project is built using Java to provide users in the car rental industry with a streamlined solution for data management and processing.
+The UrbanDrive Wheels Car Rental Backend System project is built using Java to provide users in the car rental industry with a streamlined solution for data management and processing.
 This documentation will guide you through the features, functionalities, and usage of the system.

 ### Getting Started

-The UrabanDrive Wheels Car Rental Backend System is designed to cater to two primary roles:
+The UrbanDrive Wheels Car Rental Backend System is designed to cater to two primary roles:

 1. Administrator
 2. Customer